Film Spoilers and

-However, the entire sequence of his imprisonment of his captive, dismembered quadruple amputee female companion was a dream that was imagined during the six hours of Helena's surgery.
+However, the entire sequence of the imprisonment of his captive - a dismembered quadruple amputee female companion - was a dream that was imagined during the six hours of Helena's surgery.
 Nick suddenly awoke in the hospital's waiting room.

 In flashback, Nick was shown rushing Helena to the hospital with a medical response team and waiting for her recovery by her bedside.
 His final voice-over was: "I am still haunted by my love, by my dreams."